-If that’s your goal, there are eight essential steps you should follow.
+If that’s your aim, there are eight steps that the savviest students follow to get that perfect math score.
 Read on to find out what they are.

 ARTICLE CONTENTS